statiagov/gesmew/guides/content/user/config/configuring_inventory.md

 Next, select your Source and Destination stock locations.
 If you are receiving stock from a supplier, check the "Receive Stock" checkbox and the "Source" drop-down box will be hidden.

-Select a product variant from the "Variant" drop-down list and enter the quantity of that product being transferred.
+Select a establishment variant from the "Variant" drop-down list and enter the quantity of that establishment being transferred.
 Click the "Add" button.

 ![Stock Transfer Readied](/images/user/config/stock_transfer.jpg)